 Nationally acclaimed Graduate Studies in Digital Media, Science and Technology Policy, and International Security

 Ivan Allen College has sustained a 36% average annual increase in sponsored research awards.
 Since 2002, the College has been awarded more than $36 million in grants

-School of Public Policy Professor, Marilyn Brown is a Nobel Laureate for Climate Change (shared the 2007 Nobel Peace Prize with Al Gore.)
+School of Public Policy Professor, Marilyn Brown is a co-recipient of the 2007 Nobel Peace Prize for her work on climate change.

-The Ivan Allen College Award for Progress and Service is awarded annually to a Georgia-affiliated public figure who has contributed to the progress and service of society through fields relevant to the curriculum of Ivan Allen College.
-Past recipients include Ted Turner, former president Jimmy Carter, former U.S. senator Sam Nunn, former Georgia governor and U.S. senator Zell Miller, and legendary electronic games designer Will Wright.
+The college awarded the Ivan Allen Jr. Prize for Progress and Service annually from 2000 to 2010 to a Georgia-affiliated public figure who contributed to society through fields relevant to our curriculum.
+Recipients included Ted Turner, former president Jimmy Carter, former U.S. senator Sam Nunn, former Georgia governor and U.S. senator Zell Miller, and legendary electronic games designer Will Wright.

-Founded in 1990 and named in 1996 in honor of former US Senator Sam Nunn, the School of International Affairs within the Ivan Allen College is the only school of its kind at a leading technology institute.
+Founded in 1990 and named in 1996 in honor of former U.S. Senator Sam Nunn, The Sam Nunn School of International Affairs within the Ivan Allen College is the only school of its kind at a leading technology institute.